MatuaDoc/OnslowCollege.github.io/13dtc/programming/oop-task.md

           BananaCake: costs 10, restores 15 hunger and 2 health
           etc.
           ```
+    - Invalid commands (such as typos) count as wasted time — don't ask for another command
-10. ~~When~~ If your pets die, memorialise them with a message at the end of the program stating how many ticks they lived.
+10. ~~When~~ If your pets die, remove them from the list of pets.
+11. Memorialise all your pets at the end of the program, showing how many ticks they lived.

 # Extension

 1. Create a subclass of ``Pet`` that has a lower health limit (less than 100, so a potentially shorter life) but set the boredom limit to 100 (so it stays happy — until it isn't)
 2. Create a subclass of ``Pet`` that has a higher health limit (between 101 and 200, so it lives longer) but a higher hunger rate (so it gets hungry faster)
-3. Create a subclass of ``Cake`` that fully restores health to the pet's maximum and reduces hunger to 0 — but costs 200
+3. Create a ``Cake`` object that fully restores health to the pet's maximum and reduces hunger to 0 — but costs 200
-4. Use one of each of these subclasses instead of the base class in your program
+4. Show each pet's statics with a status bar every run
+5. Make it so that you can only run a command every 5 ticks
-5. Make it so that a pet can't eat two cakes in a row
+6. Make it so that a pet can't eat two cakes in a row

 # Final word

 How long can you keep your creations **alive**!?
 Muahaha!

-<iframe width="100%" height="315" src="https://www.youtube.com/embed/0VkrUG3OrPc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-{% include task.html task_code="ewoheeAD" %}